 This guided expedition comes with 50% off any 2-day whitewater canoeing course at Elements Adventure Co. paddling school near Vernon, BC.

 Spending two whole weeks being completely removed from the people, things, and activities that we think make us who we are, provides a rare opportunity to recharge and reconnect with ourselves.
-The nature of this river combined with the pace we set, makes for the perfect environment for relaxing, exploring, learning new river-tripping skills, and adventure!
+The nature of this river combined with the pace we set, makes for the perfect environment for exploring, learning new river-tripping skills, and adventure!

 Our guides have diverse backgrounds and extensive river-guiding and teaching experience, and will make this trip rich in culture and adventure.
 They are genuine, open, gentle, and skilled communicators.

 The Stikine River begins high up in the Spatsizi Plateau Wilderness Park (the traditional land of the Tahltan First Nation) and descends 2000m through the Cassiar Mountains, the Spatsizi Plateau, the Stikine Mountains and finally into the Pacific Ocean, near Wrangell, Alaska.
 At the river’s source high up in the alpine, a series of lakes gather to form a fast-flowing river with exciting ledges, canyons, wave-trains, and boulder rapids, with options to portage around the class II and class III rapids.

 The best hiking can be done at the very beginning of the river, where access to endless alpine wandering is a short hike through the small fir, spruce, and birch brush.

 The Upper Stikine is known for its high density of wildlife.
 You can expect to see some of Canada’s most iconic animals, including Wolves, Black Bear, Grizzly Bear, Mountain Goats, Dall Sheep, Moose, Stone Sheep, Lynx, and Caribou from BC’s largest herd of Woodland caribou that roam in this region.